 ASW Law Limited (“ASW”) is a leading, specialist, corporate and commercial law firm based in Bermuda.
 Our practice comprises of three main departments:

-Our Barristers and Attorneys bring many years of experience as lawyers in both Bermuda and a number of prominent foreign jurisdictions, including, England & Wales, New York, Canada, the British Virgin Islands, South East Asia, Ireland, South Africa, and Germany.
-Our lawyers speak English, Spanish, French, Italian, German, Afrikaans and Hungarian.
+Our Barristers and Attorneys bring many years of experience as lawyers in both Bermuda and a number of prominent foreign jurisdictions, including, England, New York, Canada, the British Virgin Islands, Ireland, Germany, South Africa and Malaysia.

 ASW is internationally renowned and respected and has extensive international ‘best friend’ links to other leading law firms in a multitude of onshore and offshore jurisdictions.
 We pride ourselves on the first class work we do for our clients both locally and internationally.
 We apply a rigorous analytical approach to all our work, however complex, whilst keeping in mind at all times the commercial and market considerations of our clients’ businesses.

 We believe that by working closely alongside our clients throughout the legal process we provide a more intelligent and effective solution to each and every matter we deal with.
 By employing only the best, with proven experience in their field of practice, we consistently deliver to our clients.

 Whilst we are considered pre-eminent in insurance and reinsurance law, the majority of our work is dedicated to a wide variety of commercial matters, to which we consistently apply a bespoke, strategic, rigorous and dedicated approach to finding intelligent solutions for our clients.

 ASW and its lawyers are recognised for excellence in all of the major independent legal directories, including, Who’s Who Legal, Chambers and Partners, The Legal 500 and IFLR 1000.

 ASW was founded in 1999 by Rod Attride-Stirling, Jan Woloniecki and Kehinde George.
-Rod is the Chairperson and Head of Disputes and Kehinde is the Head of Insolvency.
-Jan, formerly Head of Disputes, very unfortunately passed away in January 2021.
-This page would not be complete without paying homage to Jan and his massive contributions to ASW and Bermuda (re)insurance law.
+Rod is the Chairperson and Head of Dispute Resolution and Kehinde is the Head of Restructuring & Insolvency.
+Jan, formerly Head of Dispute Resolution, very unfortunately passed away in January 2021.
+This page would not be complete without paying homage to Jan and his massive contributions to ASW, and Bermuda (re)insurance law.